Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 In order for the organization to classify its suppliers, it must classify them first into categories.
 One way to do this is by classifying them by their geography.

-3. Centralized the data
+3. Centralize the data

 Many organizations have many suppliers across various functions.
 Bringing all of them into one centralized portal can allow you to manage and assess them well.